 I hereby apply for …….
 Please find my CV and certificates attached.”

-Only apply to those ads disclosing pay information.
+Apply to ads disclosing pay information.

 If you are applying to an ad that doesn’t disclose pay information, you only need a short cover letter listing your qualifications (Matric, G10 etc.) and experience if you have any.

-Templates You Can Trust
+Templates To Trust

 When you see an ad that discloses pay information, make an effort even if you think the pay is low.
-Organisations that are open about what they can offer are more likely to treat you fairly when you work for them.
+Organisations that are open about what they offer are more likely to treat you fairly when you work for them.

 It’s true that money isn’t everything, however when you’re young, the world thinks of you as dumb.
 Youth in South Africa are being taken advantage of and exploited through learnerships, internships and apprenticeships.
-Stipend pay is low so that when they qualify, the wage expectations remain low.
+Stipend pay is low so that when they qualify, their wage expectations remain low.

 - The ‘No Experience’ Cover Letter for Learnerships